Child poverty spiked by 41 percent in January after Biden benefit program expired, study finds

 “Today’s report should shake Washington to its core. … This is not a moment for staking out political positions.
 Congress needs to compromise on a targeted, monthly child tax credit that will can reverse these grievous losses,” said Paolo Mastrangelo, head of policy and government affairs for Humanity Forward, which is pushing for the revival of the credit.
 “Any extension, even one that is much more targeted in size and scope, will help reduce the tragic number of families entering poverty.”

-The Columbia study was authored by Zachary Parolin, of Bocconi University, as well as Sophie Collyer and Megan Curran of Columbia University.
+The authors of the Columbia study were Zachary Parolin, of Bocconi University, as well as Sophie Collyer and Megan Curran of Columbia University.